Sahara dust blankets Caribbean, air quality hazardous

 José Alamo, a meteorologist with the U.S. National Weather Service in San Juan, Puerto Rico, said the worst days for the U.S. territory would be Monday and Tuesday as the plume travels toward the U.S. southeast coast.
 The main international airport in San Juan was reporting only 5 miles (8 kilometers) of visibility.

-The mass of extremely dry and dusty air is known as the Saharan Air Layer forms over the Sahara Desert and moves across the North Atlantic every three to five days from late spring to early fall, peaking in late June to mid-August, according to the U.S. National Oceanic and Atmospheric Administration.
+The mass of extremely dry and dusty air known as the Saharan Air Layer forms over the Sahara Desert and moves across the North Atlantic every three to five days from late spring to early fall, peaking in late June to mid-August, according to the U.S. National Oceanic and Atmospheric Administration.
 It can occupy a roughly two-mile thick layer in the atmosphere, the agency said.

 Alamo said a small tropical wave headed to the Caribbean was expected to alleviate conditions by Thursday.